WilhelmOks/blog/Swift_Type_System.md

 * or no values: `()`

 In any case, it just looks like a list of parameters.
 And tuple values can have labels just like function parameters, too.<br>
-Technically, function parameters are not actually tuples, but conceptually we can think of passing parameters and returning values as being the same thing and having same syntax.
+Technically, function parameters are not actually tuples, but conceptually we can think of passing parameters and returning values as being the same thing and having the same syntax.

 Everything is a tuple.